FinalAngel/dotfiles/README.md

 The installer asks for your admin password once up front — Rosetta, Homebrew casks, FileVault and the `/etc/hosts` symlink all need it later on.

+**Linux notes**: Linux is treated as a headless *configuration* target, not a provisioning one.
+The installer never calls a package manager and never asks for sudo — on the boxes this runs on, the packages usually belong to somebody else.
+It configures the shell, git, tmux, vim, node and python, and installs only the tooling that lives inside `$HOME` (`fnm`, `uv`, `starship`, oh-my-zsh, TPM, vim-plug, herdr).
+Anything else it expects is reported at the end of the run with the exact `apt install` line to fix it, so you can install it yourself:

+    [WARN] Missing required packages: neovim git-delta
+    [ .. ]   sudo apt install neovim git-delta

+Applications, fonts, iTerm2, the Dock and the iCloud-synced config are macOS concerns and skip themselves with a message.
+If you have no iCloud Drive, machine-local secrets go in `~/.localrc` as usual.

 The following command will install the dotfiles into `~/.dotfiles` and runs the installer automatically 🤖: